qzc438/ontology-llm/docs/DEBUGGING_LOG.md

 </map>
 ```

-#### 3. Fix the results of MSE Track Test Case 1 are not in line with the OAEI results:
+#### 3. How to fix the results so that the MSE Track Test Case 1 are in line with the OAEI results?
 - This track also contains the subsumption mappings in the reference alignment file `reference-old.xml`.
 - We set all subsumption mappings to None and reproduce the reference alignment file `reference.xml`.

-#### 4. Fix the results of Matcha that are unreproducible:
+#### 4. How to fix the results of Matcha that are unreproducible?
 - Unlike other systems, the root IRI of Matcha's mapping file is `xmlns="http://knowledgeweb.semanticweb.org/heterogeneity/alignment#"`.
 - We remove the character `"#"` the root IRI of the mapping file `xmlns="http://knowledgeweb.semanticweb.org/heterogeneity/alignment"`.